Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 ![image-20220523193515208](img/image-20220523193515208.png)

-**TODO**
+**Hierarchical routing** is very nice because it reduces the size of our table.
+The only disadvantages we have is that it can increase path length because your packet might not be sent to the most optimal router for a certain destination.
+But those are manageable.
+Hierachical routing also has several different delivery models e.g. unicast, broadcast, multicast.

+###

 ### Delivery Models

 - **Unicast**: from a single address to a single address (common case considered previously)

-- **Multicast**: one device on the network to many, but not all, devices on the network
+- **Multicast**: one device on the network to many, but not all devices on the network

 - **Broadcast**: from one device on the network to all devices on the network

+#### Naïve broadcast

-- **Unicast**: all messages from the sender to every receiver.
+Unicast all messages from the sender to every receiver

-  - Very wasteful of bandwidth as routers often see the same packet twice.
+- Very wasteful of bandwidth as router often see the same packet twice
 - Requires the sender to know the addresses of all end-points

+**Naive broadcast** stuurt een message van de sender naar elke receiver met unicast.
+Het probleem is dat dit heel veel bandbreedte vraagt en dat je alle end-addresses kent.

 #### Multi-destination Broadcast Routing

-- Send a single message that contains a list of all destinations
-- Each router checks the list of destinations and determines the output lines needed, generating a new copy on each line based on its routing tables.
+Sends a single message that contains a list of all destinations.
+Each router checks the list of destinations and determines the output lines needed, generating a new copy on each line based on its routing tables.

-- Lost of works for the routers
+- Lots of work for the routers
 - Requires the sender to know the addresses of end-points

+**Multi-destination Broadcast Routing** gaat 1 packetje maken waarin alle adressen staan.
+De router gaat dit packetje krijgen en deze dan copieren en op de juiste links zetten.
+Dit vraagt veel werk van de router en dat je alle end-addressen kent.

 #### Flooding Broadcast

-- Send a single message that should be re-transmitted by all routers
-- Message contains a **Time-to-Live(TTL)** which is decremented at each host and a **sequence number ID**.
-- Hosts forward all incoming messages on all links except the one they arrived one, discarding where TTL=0 or sequence number is in the cache.
+Send a single message that should be re-transmitted by all routers.
+Message contains a **Time-to-Live(TTL)** which is decremented at each host and a **sequence number ID**.
+Hosts forward all incoming messages on all links except the one they arrived on, discarding where TTL=0 or sequence number is in the cache

-- Still not the most efficient bandwidth use
+- Still not the most efficient bandwidth use.

+**Flooding Broadcast** gaat een packetje een 32bit sequence number geven en een TTL.
+Het packetje gaat dan doorgestuurd worden door de router maar gaat deze discarden als hij de seq number als is tegengekomen of als de TTL = 0.